departmentfortransport/street-manager-docs/docs/api-documentation/V1.9/index.md

 the backbone of our dashboard and list functionality.
 This API should be used as a primary API to retrieve large volumes of data about your works.
 {: .govuk-body}

+#### Data Export API
+{: .govuk-heading-s}

+The Data Export API will allow non street works authority users, such as Mobile Application developers, to retrieve information about works.
+{: .govuk-body}

 ### Getting data from Street Manager